fleetdm/fleet/handbook/business-operations/README.md

 - After the amounts are approved in the meeting, process the bonus payroll.
   - Use the off-cycle payroll option in Gusto and be sure to classify the payment as "Bonus".
   - For international teammates, you may need to use the "Help" function, or email support to notify Plane of the amount needing to be paid.
-- Once bonus payroll has been run, update the [commission calculator](https://docs.google.com/spreadsheets/d/1PuqUbfPGos87TfcHWgUd05TRJgQLlBmhyz1euj79m2A/edit?usp=sharing) to mark the bonus as paid.
+- Once bonus payroll has been run, update the [main commission calculator](https://docs.google.com/spreadsheets/d/1PuqUbfPGos87TfcHWgUd05TRJgQLlBmhyz1euj79m2A/edit?usp=sharing) to mark the bonus as paid.

 ### Convert a Fleetie to a consultant